When you must consult

 What counts towards the number of redundancies

-When counting how many roles could be made redundant, be aware that:
+When counting how many employees could be made redundant, be aware that:

 - voluntary redundancies are included, for example if you plan to make 22 employees redundant but 6 of them volunteer for redundancy, you must still collectively consult

-- those you’re redeploying or moving to alternative roles are still included, for example if you plan to make 17 employees redundant and offer 5 employees alternative roles, the total number is more than 20 so you must still collectively consult
+- those you're redeploying or moving to alternative roles are still included, for example if you plan to make 17 employees redundant and offer 5 employees alternative roles, the total number is 20 or more so you must still collectively consult

 - anyone on a fixed-term contract that’s coming to the end of its agreed duration is not included